bridgelancer/cryptle_fork/docs/guides.rst

            super().__init__(ts=self._ts)

-For any subseries held within a wrapper class intended to be accessed by the client, a :class:`~metric.base.GenericTS` could be declared within the construction of the wrapper class.
+For any subseries held within a wrapper class intended to be accessed by the client, a :class:`~metric.base.GenericTS` could be declared during the construction of the wrapper class.
 The format of the :meth:`~metric.base.GenericTS.__init__` follows:
 ``someGenericTS(timeseries_to_be_listened, lookback, eval_func, args)``.
 The